The Card Grid Problem: Why 3 Identical Cards Kill Your Conversion

 # [MEDIUM] layout-grid-repeat-3: grid-cols-3 with uniform children

-# Score: 71/100 (Grade D)The component-card-uniformity rule checks whether card components in a grid share the same padding, border-radius, shadow, and internal structure.
-If all cards are clones of each other, it flags them.
+# Score: 71/100 (Grade D)The component-card-uniformity rule compares siblings in a grid on four axes: padding, border-radius, shadow, and internal DOM structure.
+When the cards are clones of each other, it flags them.

 Better Alternatives

-Here are five alternatives that present the same information with more visual impact and better conversion.
+Five ways to present the same information with more impact and less template smell.

 Alternative 1: Definition Lists

-The HTML element exists specifically for name-value pairs.
-It is semantic, accessible, and does not look like a template:
+The HTML element exists for exactly this: name-value pairs.
+Semantic, accessible, and nothing like a card:

 <dl class="space-y-8 max-w-2xl">